The Green Papers: 2026 General Election

 FEC S6MI00459; 30 Sep 25; Tot $243,636; Dsb $243,636

-Candidate Democratic Travis Joseph Zollner
+Democratic Travis Joseph Zollner - apparently not a candidate

 FEC S6MI00483

-Candidate Republican Kent Benham
+Republican Kent Benham - apparently not a candidate

 FEC S6MI00400